 All changes will be complete revisions with all pages marked with the latest revision letter.
-All changes since the last revision shall be marked with a black vertical bar in the left side of the page.
+All changes since the last revision shall be marked with a black vertical bar on the side of the page.

 1.11 SYSTEM DESCRIPTION AND OVERVIEW